This post about avoiding gluten at Mexican restaurants contains affiliate links.

 Mexican food uses corn masa (corn flour) in most of its authentic dishes, although more and more Mexican restaurants are incorporating wheat tortillas to meet the demands of Western palates.

-However, the good news is that many celiacs and gluten-free eaters can enjoy a safe meal at a Mexican restaurant, with a few precautions and exceptions, of course.
+However, the good news is that many celiacs and gluten-free eaters can enjoy a safe meal without gluten at a Mexican restaurant, with a few precautions and exceptions, of course.

 Possible Gluten Exposure at Mexican Restaurants

-Below are some of the many ways your food can become exposed to gluten at a Mexican restaurant and why you must take precautions when eating Mexican food:
+Below are some of the many ways your food can become exposed to gluten at Mexican restaurants and why you must take precautions when eating Mexican food:

 Deep fryer: Beware of corn tortilla chips cooked in same deep fryer used to cook battered foods.
 When your food touches food made with gluten, your food is no longer gluten-free nor safe to eat.